-- Provision for current tax has been made under Section 113 (2018: Section 113) of the Income Tax Ordinance, 2001 ['the Ordinance'].
-There is no 32.1 relationship between agreegate tax expense and accounting profit.
-Accordingly no numeriacal reconciliation has been presented. - 33.1 Assessments for the tax years up to 2018 are deemed assessments in terms of Section 120 (1) of the Ordinance, as per returns filled by the Company.
+31.1 No provision was made for the year ended June 30, 2020 due to losses.
+Provision for current tax for the year ended June 30, 2019 had been made under Section 113 of the Income Tax Ordinance, 2001 ['the Ordinance'].
+There is no relationship between agreegate tax expense and accounting profit.
+Accordingly no numeriacal reconciliation has been presented.

+32.1 Assessments for the tax years up to 2019 are deemed assessments in terms of Section 120 (1) of the Ordinance, as per returns filled by the Company.